REGISTRATION PROCEDURE AND POLICIES MUST BE FILLED OUT

-Students that drop any time, must pay a new registration to return.
+- Students that drop must pay a new registration.

-Students registering for summer do not have to pay another registration fee for fall.
+- Students registering for summer do not have to pay another registration fee for fall.
 Registration fee is for one year.

-Registered student hourly tuition rate is based on the SLIDING SCALE OF TUITION.
+Registered student hourly tuition rate is based on a SLIDING SCALE OF TUITION.
 Meaning the more classes registered for, the lower the hourly rate.
-Non-registered students pay $25.00 per class. $15.00 per class with a union or professional affiliation card.
+Non-registered students pay $25.00 per class.

 A new student TRIAL CLASS / DROP-IN CLASS RATE fee is $25.00.
 If student decides to register, part of the paid $25.00 will be put toward the registration fee.
 No refunds on trial class fees.

 School office needs to be notified of any and all changes.